sudhanshu7277/drill-data-Sudhanshu/README.md

 Run frontend:
 -------------
-1) Open another terminal and Come back to the root level and enter front end folder (react-frontend) and install dependencies:
+1) Open another terminal and Come back to the root level and enter front end folder (frontend) and install dependencies:
-a) cd react-frontend
+a) cd frontend
 b) npm install

 2) Run the application: